eramdam/BetterTweetDeck/docs/extend/filters.md

 Mute Filters are used by TweetDeck to hide unwanted content.
 BetterTweetDeck adds an advanced mute engine which enables developers/contributors to add their own filters to the client.

+## How Filters work in TweetDeck

+Every displayable object in TweetDeck runs through every filter that is set active globally or for specific columns.
+In order that a tweet/interaction is shown, it needs to `pass` filters.
+If a tweet passes, it's shown.
+Simple as that.

+So, in the function of your custom filter, you need to return `false` (or `t.positive` as an alternative) if something matches your filter.
+If your filter returns `true` it's assumed that this tweet doesn't match the current filter and is shown.

 ## Steps

 * You can find the advanced mute engine in `src/js/util/ame.js`